BDelhees/mendicantbias/src/README.md

 \
 *2. Train a Model*

-Now we have to extend our code and thus model so that weights and biases can access it and save it.
-We inserted this code to the rnn_layer_fitting.py :
+Now we have to extend our code and thus model, so that weights and biases can access it and save it.
+We inserted this code to the **rnn_layer_fitting.py** :

 ```sh
 regressor.compile(optimizer=config.optimizer,